 However, it’s so easy to mix up wants and needs especially when you’re staring at something that feels like it will make a real difference to your ability to continue existing on this planet.

-What Are Some Examples of Wants & Needs?
+What Are Some Examples of Wants and Needs?